Dai dai shogi: Promotion

 Unusually for a large-board shogi variant, only a minority of pieces (21 of 64) are able to promote.
 The rule for promotion in these larger games is different from smaller board variants.

 A piece promotes at the end of its first capturing move.
 Promotion has the effect of changing how the piece moves (see the table above for what each piece promotes to), and is effected by turning the piece over after it moves, revealing the name of its promoted rank.
 Promotion for pieces able to do so is both compulsory and permanent.

 This is very different from smaller shogi variants, where pieces promote when they cross a promotion zone (the enemy camp), and where promotion is optional.
 The dots on the dai dai shogi board that would represent promotion zones in other games only function as placement guides for the initial setup of the two camps.

 Most promoting pieces promote to a piece that exists in the initial setup of the board.
 However, such a promoted piece cannot then promote a second time as its namesake does.
 For example, a lion promotes to a furious fiend.
 However, while an eastern barbarian promotes to a lion on its first capturing move, it does not further promote to a furious fiend on its second.
 Rather, it remains a lion for the rest of the game.
 This should be obvious from the game pieces, which only have two sides.

-If a piece which is only able to move forward (a pawn, lance, stone general, wood general, or iron general) reaches the far rank, it is unable to move further and must remain there until captured.
+If a piece which is only able to move forward (a pawn, lance, stone general, wood general, or iron general) reaches the far rank without promoting, it is unable to move further and must remain there until captured.

 The promoting pieces appear on the 2nd, 3rd, and 4th ranks of the initial setup.
 Pieces on the middle three files or the edge file do not promote.
 Most promoting pieces stand close to their promoted versions in the initial setup.